1. Hell and Punishment: Eternal, Conscious Torment

 Quick objections and answers

-First, advocates of ECT could object that 1 Tim.
-6:16 says God is immortal, and so is the human soul.
+First, advocates of ECT could object that 1 Timothy 6:16 says God is immortal, and so is the human soul.
 It can never be destroyed or annihilated, but must go somewhere, and there’s nothing more effective than everlasting hell for the unredeemed, everlasting soul.

 Reply: it is true that God is immortal, but the verse says that he alone is such.
 The only people who are also immortal are the believers in Jesus, and he gives them eternal life.
 They derive their immortality from God, not by merely being a soul.
 The eternality of the soul by virtue of being a soul is found in Plato and Greek philosophy, not in the Bible.